Mandarin Tea Bread

 305 g self raising flour

-Few drops of lemon or orange essence, optional
+Few drops Cointreau of lemon or orange essence, optional

-- Brew the black tea (use 2 Nerada teabags).
-Pour 1 cup of hot tea onto peel; microwave on high for 2 minutes or allow to soak for ½ to 1 hour.
+- Pour 1 cup of hot tea over the mandarin peel in a medium, microwave-safe bowl.
+Microwave for 2 minutes or allow to soak for 30 minutes.

-- Pour into 2 greased loaf tins, and bake in a pre-heated oven at 170-180ºC for 45-55 minutes, or until a skewer comes out clean.
+- Pour into prepared loaf pans and bake for 45-55 minutes, or until a skewer comes out clean.

 - Cool in the tins for 10 minutes before turning out onto a rack to cool.